kkk00714/ASPILin/README.md

 # ASPILin

-Code for the paper "Enhancing Interaction Modeling with Agent Selection and Physical Methods for Trajectory Prediction".
+Code for the paper "Enhancing Interaction Modeling with Agent Selection and Physical Coefficient for Trajectory Prediction".
 Coming soon...